Sax Altman Tournament

 The Sax Altman Tournament was a golf tournament held in New Zealand in late November 1968.

+History

 The event was played on the Lochiel course near Hamilton, New Zealand.
 It was the first event of the New Zealand's summer golf circuit.
 The event resulted in a tie between Peter Thomson and Guy Wolstenholme.
 Kel Nagle finished a stroke behind.
 Wolstenholme missed a 14-foot putt on the final green that would have given him an outright victory.
+The event was part of the New Zealand Golf Circuit.